martiell/sealant/README.md

 # Sealant

-Sealant is a postshrinkwrap script for npm to ensure consistency in npm-shrinkwrap.json.
-It has been tested with NPM 3.10.8.
+Sealant is a postshrinkwrap script for npm to reduce diff noise when working with package-lock.json and npm-shrinkwrap.json files.

-## Overview
+It reduces diff noise by rewriting package URLs in those files to ensure they always refer to a public registry.

-It modifies the npm-shrinkwrap.json file as follows:
+This also avoids leaking information about private registries in those files because URL references to private registries are replaced with URLs that reference public registries.

-* Remove URLs to the developer's registry.
-This allows npm-shrinkwrap.json files that refer to a caching npm proxy to be shared with developers who do not have access to the proxy.
+Sealant can also exclude packages from lock and shrinkwrap files.
-* It sorts the dependencies in the npm-shrinkwrap.json to make it easier to read diffs when modifying the npm-shrinkwrap.json file.
+This can be useful if a version of a depedency changes frequently and/or is not managed using npm.

-* It removes the `from` field
+It has been tested with NPM 5.8.0.

 ## Usage